 The following picture demonstrates what should be visible after importing the tutorial project.

 The first step for this simulation is the creation of an enclosure.
 This will be the domain that will be used for the external CFD analysis.
-Select a new ‘Geometry Operation‘, then pick the ‘Enclosure‘ option.
+To enter the CAD mode click on the following icon:

-Then fill in the dimensions of the domain, like bellow, where L is the diameter of the golf ball:
+Then fill in the dimensions of the domain, like below, where L is the diameter of the golf ball:

 In more details, the size of the domain is as following.
 After you apply the dimensions, click on ‘Seed face’, and proceed to select a face of the ball that is inside the domain: